MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/plan-cloud-hybrid-search-for-sharepoint.md

 ## <a name="BKMK_Plan_search_architecture"> </a>Plan your search architecture in SharePoint Server for cloud hybrid search

-When you set up cloud hybrid search, one of the steps is to create a cloud Search service application (cloud SSA) on your SharePoint Server 2013 orSharePoint Server 2016 search farm.
+When you set up cloud hybrid search, one of the steps is to create a cloud Search service application (cloud SSA) on your SharePoint Server 2013 or SharePoint Server 2016 search farm.
 When you create this cloud SSA, a default search architecture is created for you on the server running the cloud SSA.
 Each search farm can have only one cloud SSA, but can have multiple SSAs in combination with the cloud SSA.

 A search architecture for cloud hybrid search consists of search components and databases that form a topology, and servers that host that topology.
 You need to plan the number of crawl components for your topology, which servers to host the search components and databases on, and the hardware required for each server.